-Rhinoplasty and revision rhinoplasty are widely considered the most difficult operations in cosmetic surgery.
+Rhinoplasty is widely considered the most difficult operations in cosmetic surgery.
 There are few surgeons who have “mastered” this operation, and many surgeons who have been humbled by it.

 Who is a good candidate?